2025 United States strikes on Iranian nuclear sites: Damage

 Satellite images of the Fordow site taken after the strikes showed two clusters of apparent bomb entry points, as well as gray-blue ash covering the area.
 Caine stated that the Iranian nuclear sites had sustained "severe damage" from the strikes, but said that damage assessment would take time.
 Israeli officials speaking to The New York Times said the Israeli military assessed Fordow to be seriously damaged but not destroyed; an American official said Fordow was not destroyed, but seriously damaged and "off the table."
-Although a leaked early report from the U.S. Defense Intelligence Agency (DIA) reported that the strikes set back Iran's nuclear program by months, and that the sites targeted were significantly damaged but not destroyed, the Pentagon has since stated that it set back Iran by one to two years.
+Although a leaked early report from the U.S. Defense Intelligence Agency (DIA) reported that the strikes set back Iran's nuclear program by months, and that the sites targeted were significantly damaged but not destroyed, the Pentagon has since stated that it set back Iran by one to two years, with military figures believing that it was closer to two years.
 The initial assessment was rejected by Trump administration officials; Director of National Intelligence Tulsi Gabbard and CIA director John Ratcliffe both said "new intelligence" revealed that the Natanz, Fordow and Esfahan sites were severely damaged and would require years to rebuild.

 On June 25, Iranian Foreign Ministry spokesman Esmail Baghaei said that Iranian nuclear facilities "have been badly damaged".
 On June 26 and July 1, Iranian Foreign Minister Abbas Araghchi said the nuclear facilities have sustained "significant and serious damages."

 IAEA director general Rafael Grossi said the sites suffered "severe damage" but not "total damage".

-On 26 September, 2025, commenting to Reuters for the first time about the US attack on Fordow, Rafael Grossi confirmed that "almost all sensitive equipment" at the site had been destroyed.
+On September 26, Grossi confirmed that "almost all sensitive equipment" at Fordow had been destroyed.
 However, he added that if Iran chose to further enrich their existing stockpile of uranium to 90 percent, it would only take them a few weeks to complete the process.